ZarnackGroup/racoon_clip/docs/all_options.rst

    racoon_clip run .. --configfile <your_configfile> --cores <n_cores>

 To make your own config file you can start with an empty yaml file or copy one of the example config files `here <https://github.com/ZarnackGroup/racoon_clip/tree/main/minimal_examples>`_ and save it to a .yaml file.
 Then adjust the parameters as needed.
 All parameters, that should be used in default, do not need to be specified in the config.yaml file.
-Here is an exmaple of a config.yaml file containing all default options:
+Here is an example of a config.yaml file containing all default options:

-This tutorial will walk you through some minimal examples.

 .. code:: bash